 Another convenient option will be making a fake brain.
-If you search the relevant key words in youtube, it is likely you will get many tutorials on how to make fake jello brains for special occasions.
+If you search the relevant key words in Youtube, it is likely that you will get many tutorials on how to make fake jello brains for special occasions.
 Surprisingly, for disposable brain phantoms, these tutorials will very likely to work for the scientific needs.
 However, if you intend to keep the brain for longer time and better simulate the mechanical and medical imaging properties, we need to do some more sophisticated cooking.
-I happened to need to make a brain phantom this week, and let me show you how to cook half a realistic brain for science.
+I happened to need to make a brain phantom this week, and let me show you how to cook half a realistic brain for science!

 OK.
 Now let's make the implants first.
 You may be creative on this.
 I personally made some spheres, stars and hearts.
 For the spheres, I used the marbles as the models, and made the mold with the mold putty, which is a really nice material for fast (only 5 min for hardening) and easy casting work, and lasts for a long time for re-uses.
 Otherwise, using silicone is the standard choice...

 Now let's take a look what the brain will look like in the ultrasound image.